bejaeger/speech-entity-recognition/README.md

 ## Proposed solution to the problem

 The code implements a transducer model (based on an LSTM audio encoder and a transformer-based prediction network) that is biased towards a set of vocabulary encoded with a context encoder.
 This makes the model learn to recognize the entities in the context.
 To "test" this method, a very naive training pipeline is implemented that overfits on the audio provided in the assignment.
 The model outputs "calinovski" if "calinovski" is in the context/list of entities and "kalinowski" if "kalinowski" is in the context/list of entities.
 This is a very rough sketch and far from being a final solution.
+For example, it's likely that the model trained below just overfits with the context encoder and memorizes the sentence.

 ## Deliverable